JoeWongSolutions/coloradoTrip/Itinerary.md

 ## Schedule will be organized by day

 ## Day 1 (Arrival Day)
+* Flight
-*Board Flight in Lambert at 12:45 pm
+   * Board Flight in Lambert at 12:45 pm
-*Arrive at DIA at 2:07 pm
+   * Arrive at DIA at 2:07 pm
-*Welcome Dinner TBD
+* Welcome Dinner TBD
 ## Day 2 (Wedding Day)
 * Breakfast at [Lucile's](https://www.luciles.com/)
 * Lunch at [brasserie ten ten](https://www.brasserietenten.com) $20